IhorVodko/LeetCodeSolutions/README.md

-# LeetCode
+# LeetCode Solutions
-Efficient solutions to LeetCode problems.
+Here you can find efficient solutions to LeetCode problems.
+C++ is a main programming language used to solve the problems.
+If it has been helpful please press a star :)